michaelryap/framer-tutorial/README.md

 ##Lab: Google Inbox

+*Step 1: Open and inspect "Inbox.sketch".*

+Note how each layer is named. ("fab" is an acronym for "floating action button".)
+We'll use Sketch's naming convention in the dot notation we'll write in Framer to access each layer's properties.

-**Step 1: Create a new Framer document and import the Sketch file title "Inbox.sketch"**
+*Step 2: Create a new Framer document and import the Sketch file*

 ![alt tag](docs/sketch-import.png)

+*Step 3: Rename the default variable to "inbox"*

+Now you can access all layers in the Sketch file through the variable `inbox`.

+`inbox.fab.scale = 1.2`